Careers that Lead to High Job Satisfaction

 Software Developer

 Last but not least, if you love technology and web development, consider becoming a software developer.
+Another tech career with high job satisfaction is data scientist, a role that focuses on data analysis and uses analyzed data to solve complex problems.
 You’ll get to use your creative abilities to build user-friendly applications, and you’ll also be able to use your problem-solving skills to fix bugs and write new code.

 U.S. News ranks software developers as #5 on its “100 Best Jobs” list, largely due to the high levels of satisfaction and high earning potential.
 Software development offers significant upward mobility opportunities and flexibility in scheduling.
 Because most software developers do most of their work online, most job openings are remote – meaning you can work from anywhere you choose and manage your own schedule.
 To get into a career in software development, consider one of these degree options.

-There’s no one-size-fits-all solution to finding a rewarding career.
+There’s no one-size-fits-all solution to finding a rewarding and satisfying job.
 Fulfillment often depends on your level of passion for your work – so if none of the above jobs sound appealing to you, don’t worry!
 You might be satisfied in one of thousands of other careers.
 To start dreaming about your next steps, take a look at some of the program options we offer at IWU.

 Bailey Gerber